 Brigadier Bill Rolfe AO Award for Veteran Involvement

-Significant and relevant involvement by veterans and/or current serving members of the Australian Defence Forces (ADF).
+An entry that includes significant and relevant involvement by veterans and/or current serving members of the ADF.

 Award for Innovative Commemoration

 An original and creative learning activity that engages students in commemoration.

 The strongest entry using technologies in a creative and thoughtful way to engage students in learning about commemoration, including apps, websites, stop motion and movies.

 The strongest entry from a remote or very remote school.
 This includes the School of the Air or similar institutions.

 Specialist Educational Setting Award